Georgia marijuana laws are tough

 Georgia Code Section 16-13-21 contains the definitions that are relevant to drug crimes in the state.
 For our purposes in this post, we are looking at paragraph (12.1), which tells us what the state views as an ‘imitation controlled substance.’
 To paraphrase, these substances are those that are made specifically to resemble a controlled substance, or are substantially similar enough to one, that with representations as to the fact that it is an actual illegal drug, a reasonable person couldn’t tell the difference.

 Basically, the idea behind this law is to stop individuals from passing off other substances as an illegal drug, and attempting to avoid prosecution by claiming they hadn’t broken the controlled substance law since no actual illegal substance was involved.
 Section 16-13-30.2 of the state code stipulates that anyone convicted of knowingly making of knowingly attempting to distribute such fake drugs can be penalized for a misdemeanor of a highly aggravated nature.

-It is important to notice the intent requirement in this law.
-Merely possessing a substance that a law enforcement officer thinks may be an illegal drug may not be sufficient for a conviction.
+Merely possessing a substance that a law enforcement officer thinks may be an illegal drug may not be enough for a conviction.
 In situations like this, it is important that people accused of drug crimes explore all their legal options.

 If you have been accused of selling fake drugs in Georgia, contact our office at 770-887-1209 or through our contact form to discuss your options with an experienced drug crime attorney.